backmesh/site/docs/intro.md

 ## How is the LLM API protected

-	•	*Authentication:* Verifies requests using the supplied JWT so only your users have access to the LLM API.
+- *Authenticated proxy:* Requests are verified with [JWTs](https://firebase.google.com/docs/auth/admin/verify-id-tokens) from the app's authentication provider so only your users have access to the LLM API via the Backmesh proxy.
-	•	*Secure Proxying:* Uses your private LLM API key to forward calls to LLM APIs.
-	•	*Rate Limiting:* Prevents abuse with configurable, per-user rate limits (e.g., max 5 OpenAI API calls per user/hour).
+- *Rate limits per user:* Configurable per-user rate limits to prevent abuse (e.g. no more than 5 OpenAI API calls per user per hour).
-  • *Resource access control:* Sensitive API resources like [Files](https://platform.openai.com/docs/api-reference/files) and Threads are protected so only the users that create them can continue to access them.
+- *Resource access control:* Sensitive API resources like [Files](https://platform.openai.com/docs/api-reference/files) and [Threads](https://platform.openai.com/docs/api-reference/threads) are protected so only the users that create them can continue to access them.

-For more details, see the [security documentation](https://backmesh.com/docs/security).
+For more details, see the [security documentation](/docs/security).

 **LLM Private Key APIs Supported:**